 The salesman showed me a special “Tax Depreciation Comparison” pamphlet (photo) that just “flies off our shelves” to highlight how much a $61,000 Range Rover Sport in 2011 (was cheaper back then) could be depreciated vs. a $61,000 luxury car which is not over 6,000 pounds.

 I thanked the salesman for the information.
 Then I proceeded to send my $2,000 a year tax accountant an inquiry about whether this example indeed holds true based on the latest tax laws for small businesses.
-Here’s his response.
+Here's some of his feedback.

 Automobile Tax Deduction Rule – Section 179